ishrate/ei_ts_wdionodemocha/TROUBLESHOOT_RESTRICTED_ENV.md

 ## Recommendations
 - Use WDIO v8 for maximum control in restricted environments.
 - Always use a manually managed driver and avoid auto-download features.
-- Document your proxy and security setup for future team members.
+- Document your proxy and security setup.
 - Keep a copy of this troubleshooting guide in your repo.

 ---